nyanhp/GetMissingUpdates/README.md

 This method uses distributed COM and an Activator instance to scan the remote systems.
 Should you require the use of WinRM sessions, simply use the parameter ```UseDcomOverWinRm``` to create the Activator from within a WinRM session to the remote host.

-Regardless of the method you use, the scan cab file needs to be transferred to each remote system and will be removed automatically afterwards.
+Regardless of the method you use, the scan cab file needs to be transferred to each remote system and will ***only*** be removed automatically afterwards if you opted to wait for the jobs to finish.
 This script attempts to select the fastest available method to copy the file to the remote systems.

 ### Runtime